astralway/webindex/docs/code-guide.md

 ### Observer Provider

 All Observers are setup by [WebindexObservers].
-This class wires up everything discussed belowr.
+This class wires up everything discussed below.

 ### Page Observer